lmd-code/phpcsscrunch/README.md

 $cssCode = $crunch->toString();
 ```

-Unless you are using the results in multiple places, it is easiest to just save and link to the crunched/minified file in your HTML head section.
+Unless you are using the results in multiple places, it is easiest to just save and link to the minified file in your HTML head section.

 ```html
 <link href="/css/<?=$crunch->process(3)->toFile()?>" rel="stylesheet">